sourcegraph/handbook/content/support/engaging-other-teams.md

 Any questions about code host connections and repository syncing should be routed to the [Core application team](../engineering/core-application/index.md).

 Note that this section applies to backend connections with code hosts, such as repository cloning and syncing.
-Questions about [frontend/UI integrations with code hosts](#browser-extensions-and-code-host-native-integrations) (e.g., getting code intelligence inside of a code host) should be rounted to the [Web team](../engineering/web/index.md).
+Questions about [frontend/UI integrations with code hosts](#browser-extensions-and-code-host-native-integrations) (e.g., getting code intelligence inside of a code host) should be rounted to the [Extensibility team](../engineering/developer-insights/extensibility/index.md).

 ### Repository permissions